MoveOnOrg/email2hash/README.md

 ```
 $ python3 email2hash.py email_list.csv --compress --silent
-Enter the secret key:
+Enter the secret key (or hit [ENTER] to generate a random key):
 Enter the same key again to confirm:
 ```

 As in the above example, it will still ask you for the secret key because that's required and cannot be inferred from the script arguments.
+If the script generated the secret for you, it will display that, irrespective of whether `--silent` was passed or not.

 Note: When running in `--silent`, the script will override any existing output file without confirming.